The best dog friendly hikes & bushwalks Victoria

 Stevensons Falls

-A lovely waterfall that is easy to walk to that is mostly flat but does have some uneven ground once you get closer to the waterfall.
+A lovely waterfall that is easy to walk to that is mostly flat and is classified as wheelchair friendly now its had work done (although the incline across the river at the start seems steepish to me).
 It’s a short drive from the town of forrest but does include gravel roads that are winding so drive carefully.
 This is a really good walk if your short on time or just can’t walk long distances but would still like to see a waterfall.

-On busy days there can be quiet a lot of people on this walk so if you have a lead reactive dog you may want to visit during quieter times of the year.
-Towards the waterfall end of the walk the track is a bit narrow but we just watched out for other dogs and you can back track a bit if you need to step off the track to get some space.
+On busy days there can be quite a lot of people on this walk so if you have a lead reactive dog you may want to visit during quieter times of the year.
+Towards the waterfall end of the walk the track is a bit narrow and now that it is a boardwalk it is more difficult to step off the track and get some space.

-There is several spots at the start, middle and end of the walk where you can access the water (down a small slope) for your doggo to have an onlead paddle and also some areas to rock hop around (on lead).
+There is several spots at the start and middle of the walk where you can access the water (down a small slope) for your doggo to have an on-lead paddle and also some areas to rock hop around (on lead).

-You can read my full track notes for Stevensons falls on my other blog.
+You can also see photos on my track notes for Stevensons Falls.

 Lake Elizabeth

 Like Stevensons Falls, Lake Elizabeth is also in the region near the town of Forrest.
-The dog friendly (on lead) Lake Elizabeth walk, is a lovely walk that starts in a picnic area and eucalyptus forest.
-As you meander further into the walk along side the creek the canopy closes and you start to get some rainforest understory like like huge tree ferns towering over you before the track arrives at the lake.
+The dog friendly (on lead) Lake Elizabeth walk, is a lovely walk that starts in a picnic area and eucalyptus forest near the Lake Elizabeth Campground.
+As you meander further into the walk along side the creek the canopy closes and you start to get sections of rainforest understory like huge tree ferns towering over you before the track arrives at the lake.

-Also Read: Dog friendly walks in the Otways and Great Ocean Road
+Dog friendly walks Otways & Great Ocean Road

 Ocean View Lookout - Short Option

-Ocean View Lookout (opens track notes on See Something New) is on the Great Ocean Road near Moggs Creek.
+Ocean View Lookout is on the Great Ocean Road near Moggs Creek.
 You can walk to the lookout via a short, steep return walk that leaves from in town in Moggs Creek or a longer loop walk from the the Moggs Creek Picnic area.

 This post on Dog friendly walks on the Great Ocean Road has a more comprehensive list of options in the area.